-The EXARC Team consists of three people (Secretariat) who are appointed and supervised by the EXARC Board.
+The EXARC Team consists of a Secretariat, appointed and supervised by the EXARC Board.
 EXARC also has a Team of Volunteers appointed and supervised by the EXARC Secretariat.
-Besides the people mentioned below, EXARC has over 30 volunteers within the Editorial Board of the Journal and the REARC Committee.

 We have vacancies for the EXARC Team here: https://exarc.net/about-us/vacancies

 I have been involved with EXARC from its beginnings.
-Staring in 2002 with making a small website to a few more websites and all graphic design products, including three corporate identities.
-From 2011 on, I am also responsible for designing the EXARC JOURNAL on line and the EXARC JOURNAL Digest (printed version).
-Besides this, I work on the daily EXARC administration incl invoicing, bookkeeping, budgets and the secretarial work.
+Starting in 2002 with making a small website to a few more websites and all graphic design products, including three corporate identities.
+From 2011 on, I am also responsible for designing the EXARC Journal online and the EXARC Journal Digest (printed version).
+Besides this, I work on the daily EXARC administration, while my focus stays on EU projects and other grants.

 EXARC JOURNAL Editor-in-Chief: Mgr J. Katerina Dvoráková (UK)